MARITIME TOURISM · Bluefleet

 Context

-Project developed within Dengun Digital Agency environment, as part of a cross-functional team.
+Project developed within Dengun Agency environment, as part of a cross-functional team.
 Public results referenced for strategic perspective.

 What looked like the problem